 Germany is beautiful, with rich culture, widespread history, famous tourist destinations, and a highly tech-savvy country.
 Located in Central and Western Europe, this country might seem very costly, but the cost of living here is quite reasonable.

 If you apply brighter spending patterns and utilize the public and student facilities best, you will have no difficulty managing your finances.
 The lifestyle in Germany may differ from where you live - since big cities are costly compared to small cities or towns.

-In relation to tuition fees in Germany, most of the universities offer higher education at no cost or incur low-budget tuition fees.
-The only educational expense an international student would have to incur is the yearly administrative fees, which helps to stabilize your budget and reduce your financial costs to a certain extent.
+Regarding tuition fees in Germany, most universities offer higher education at no cost or incur low-budget tuition fees.
+The only educational expense an international student would incur is the yearly administrative fees, which help stabilize your budget and reduce your financial costs to a certain extent.

-It might take some time to hunt down a suitable place to live in that meets all your requirements and fits within your budget, but will surely help you reduce expenses in accommodation.
+It might take some time to find a suitable place to live that meets all your requirements and fits your budget, but it will surely help you reduce expenses in accommodation.

-Going back and forth from your apartment to university, traveling to places, meeting your friends and buying your groceries can be a tough task.
-Therefore, choosing the best option for your commute - can save you from spending more.
-As a student, public transportation in Germany is the cheapest and most reliable option to choose from.
-On a local public transport, a one-way ticket costs you €2 on average.
+Going back and forth from your flat to university, travelling to places, meeting your friends and buying groceries can be challenging.
+Therefore, choosing the best commute option can save you from spending more.
+As a student, public transportation in Germany is the cheapest and most reliable option.
+On average, a one-way ticket costs you €2 on local public transport.

-Overall, Germany is not an expensive country if you spend money wisely, not even for a student to live and sustain.
+Overall, Germany is not expensive if you spend money wisely, not even for a student to live and sustain.